Hacking CITRIX - the forceful way

 radi,

-the enum.js can be found in the other article named CITRIX: Owning the Legitimate Backdoor
+the enum.js can be found in the other article titled CITRIX: Owning the Legitimate Backdoor.

 NIX, thanks… the file can be found over here.